 - Packable

-- The filling amount is slightly high, so it may feel hot when driving.
+- The amount of padding is a little too much, so you may feel hot while riding

-The back lining has fine holes that open as it moves, improving breathability.
-The lining of the collar is made of knit material and feels good on the skin.
+The back lining has small holes that open with movement, improving breathability, and the collar lining is made of a soft knit material

 Stretch material is used from the sides of the body to the inside of the arms.
-Other than that, stretchy padding is placed, making this model with the most padding of this model.
-The padding has fine slits that open and close each time you move your body, using our unique Ventrix™ technology that lets moisture escape.
+Stretch padding is placed everywhere else, making this the model with the most padding of all the ones we've featured.
+The padding has tiny slits that open and close with every movement, using our unique Ventrix™ technology to allow moisture to escape

-Its heat retention was the best of the models we compared this time, and it warmed up quickly even at a low temperature.
-When running on roads, sweat drips from the cuffs.
-It is also very windproof and water repellent, so it was reassuring to be able to do it with just this piece unless it was in extremely bad weather.
+Its heat retention was the best of the models compared this time, and I warmed up quickly once I started running, even in relatively low temperatures.
+When running on the road, sweat started dripping from the cuffs.
+Its windproof and water-repellent properties were also quite high, so I felt confident that I could wear just this jacket unless the weather was extremely bad

-What's surprising is that despite the amount of padding, it weighs just over 200g, making it the lightest.
-The actual measured value is 166g, which is probably the lightest classification of active insulation, which is not subject to comparison.
+What's surprising is that despite the amount of padding, it weighs just over 200g, making it one of the lightest.
+The actual weight is 166g, which is probably the lightest among the active insulations that provide warmth, which were not included in this comparison

-It is also the only packable design, and if you put it in the left pocket it will be about the size of a 500ml plastic bottle.
-Having one card makes it a versatile and reliable partner.
+It's also the only packable model, and when stored in the left pocket, it's about the size of a 500ml plastic bottle.
+Having one makes it a versatile and reliable companion

 Salomon Pulse Warm Jacket

-- Versatile for easy use for mountain and city droves
+- Versatile and easy to use for mountain and city runs

 - The fabric is thick and heavy

-- Perfect for outerwear and not suitable for layering
+- It is intended as an outer layer and is not suitable for layering

-Compared to the other three models, this model has a slightly different system.
-Filling is used on the chest and back of the front body, and the rest is made of slightly thick stretchy fleece fabric.
-It also prevents some wind and rain.
-The specs themselves are not bad, and they have ample heat retention and breathability.
-When you actually wear it and run, it creates a comfortable running environment.
+This model is slightly different from the other three models.
+It uses padding in the front chest and back, and a slightly thicker stretch fleece fabric elsewhere.
+It protects against some wind and rain.
+The specs themselves are not bad, and it has sufficient heat retention and breathability.
+When you actually wear it and run, it creates a comfortable running environment

-However, when compared to other models, it still feels heavy and relatively cramped.
-This seems to be caused by the thick stretch fabric other than the padding part.
-Rather than being a middle-aged one, it feels more like a running outerwear when it's chilly, and when you run with a thin jacket over it, it gets rough and quite a bit of a concern.
+However, compared to other models, it feels heavy and relatively tight.
+This is likely due to the fact that the stretch fabric is thicker than the padded area.
+It feels more like a running outer layer for chilly weather than a mid-layer, and when I actually run with a thin jacket over it, it feels stiff and quite bothersome

-The North Face has excellent heat retention.
-If it's low in temperature and is reasonably windy, you won't feel cold even if it's running or even if it stops a little.
-In fact, it was too hot for running purposes.
-On the other hand, Outdoor Resarch only has padding on the entire core, so of course it does not have excellent heat retention.
-When it is stopped, it feels cool from your back to your arms, and you can feel the sweat coming out of the base layer, causing you to suddenly feel cold.
-However, the perfect balance is amazing, as long as you start running, not cold.
+The North Face's insulation is outstanding.
+In low temperatures and with a moderate wind, you won't feel cold while running or even if you stop a few times.
+In fact, it was almost too hot for me to use for running.
+On the other hand, the Outdoor Research only has padding around the entire torso, so of course it doesn't have much insulation.
+When you're standing still, it feels cool from your back to your arms, and you can feel the sweat wicking away from your base layer, which cools you down quickly.
+However, once you start running, it's an excellent balance of not feeling cold

-THE NORTH FACE, which uses stretch material only from the side of the trunk to the inside of the arm, maintains high heat retention.
+THE NORTH FACE uses stretch material only on the sides of the torso and inside the arms, maintaining high heat retention

 Breathability (comfort)

-Of course, heat retention is an important feature when it comes to winter clothing, but with active insulation, it is very important to be able to concentrate on your driving in a comfortable environment without feeling the cold.
-In that respect, Outdoor Resarch created an exquisite environment with both heat retention and breathability, not too hot or cold.
-Of course, since the filling is only available on the front of the core, it is obvious that the breathability is higher than other models, but it provides an optimal balance of comfort.
-Patagonia is also excellent in this regard, providing a one-level warm environment.
+Naturally, warmth is an important feature of cold weather clothing, but when it comes to active insulation, it's also extremely important to be able to concentrate on running in a comfortable environment without feeling cold.
+In that respect, Outdoor Research created an environment that was neither too hot nor too cold, with just the right amount of warmth and breathability.
+Of course, since the padding is only in the front of the torso, it's only natural that it has higher breathability than other models, but it does provide the optimal balance of comfort.
+In this respect, Patagonia also excels, providing a warmer environment

-Outdoor Resarch is made of stretchy material in the shoulders, back and elbows, which tend to make the fabric tight when you move, and is highly mobility.
+Outdoor Research is made of stretchy material in areas such as the shoulders, back, and elbows, which tend to become tight when moving, allowing for excellent mobility

 Functionality

-Models other than Salomon have pockets on both waists, but they seem to be weak in construction, so it's better to assume that they serve as hand warmers rather than always putting in something slightly heavier, such as smartphones.
-The Salomon has a sturdy pocket on the left chest, and when I actually ran with my smartphone in it, it doesn't seem to be a problem.
+All models except Salomon have pockets on both sides of the waist, but they feel weakly made, so they're best used as hand warmers rather than for carrying heavy items like smartphones.
+The Salomon has a sturdy pocket on the left chest, and I actually put my smartphone in it while running, and it didn't seem to be a problem

-The only packable version of The North Face is about the size of a 500ml plastic bottle, so it can be used to put it in your bag as an emergency warmer.
+The only packable product is The North Face, which is about the size of a 500ml plastic bottle, so it can be put in a bag as emergency thermal clothing

 weight